 Australian theatre designer.

-For Sadler's Wells (later English National) he designed John Cox's production of Patience (1969).
+For Sadler's Wells (later English National) Opera he designed John Cox's production of Patience (1969).
 With Anthony Besch he designed The Magic Flute and Don Giovanni.
-Their New Opera Company co-productions of rarities that appeared at the Coliseum included King Roger (Szymanowski), Bomarzo (Ginastera) and Julietta (Martinů).
+Their New Opera Company co-productions of rarities that appeared at the Coliseum included British premieres of King Roger (Szymanowski), Bomarzo (Ginastera) and Julietta (Martinů).

 For the Royal Opera, he and Besch designed La clemenza di Tito, a staging which was taken on the company's visit to La Scala in 1976.
 He also worked with (English National) Opera North in Leeds, designing the opening production of Samson et Dalila (1979), directed by Patrick Libby.
 His designs for the Wexford Festival included two Rossini operas, Otello and L'Equivoco Stravagante, as well as Puccini's at the time little-known La rondine.